reactgraphqlacademy/fb-messenger/README.md

 ### Bonus

-* Use the getSession query to log in a user instead of calling the REST api
+* Use the getSession query to log in a user instead of calling the REST API

 ## Links